vaishnavi1197/Poem-generation-with-EA/README.md

  made a Dataframe with each line of poem its syllables and error as colums and no of poems are rows.

 ## Database created:
-  temp is with only 1 poem for testing
+  Trial_data.txt is with only 1 poem for testing

-  Dataset_poems id entire dataset of Maya Angelou poems.
+  Dataset_poems.txt id entire dataset of Maya Angelou poems.